Supporting Hybrid-Flexible Courses and Programs

 It is also useful to periodically remind all students in a class of the overall participation protocols and expectations during a course.
 An instructor can observe participation patterns and may sense that participation is deficient in some important way.
 If this happens, it may be time for a targeted or general reminder about what is required.
 I’ve found many students are receptive to those reminders and change their participation practice accordingly.

-Regrettably, some students will not change their practice (even if they “appreciate” the value they are missing).
+Regrettably, some students will not change their practice, even if they “appreciate” the value they are missing.
 This is a problem common to every course I’ve experienced, unfortunately.
 In this way, the HyFlex experience is the same as any other course experience; dependent on the volition of students to participate actively.

-Here’s the bottom line: Communicate participation expectations clearly, frequently, and in multiple ways that fit the specifics of your instructional situation.
+In summary: Communicate participation expectations clearly, frequently, and in multiple ways that fit the specifics of your instructional situation.

 Preventing a “Flex”: The Case of International Students

 The value to students and others in being able to participate either online or in the classroom may not be available to all students, all of the time.
 There may be policies and practices that restrict access to the online participation option for some students, and perhaps just for some of the time.
 One of the cases that commonly requires a restraint from completing a course fully online is when students with a residency requirement enroll in one or more HyFlex classes at an institution.
 International students commonly are encumbered with residency requirements that may restrict their access to fully online classes, either completely or as a percentage of their enrollment in any given term.
 In the United States, these requirements are driven by F-1 visa regulations, and are mandated by federal law.